 Designs on you

-Pat Bussy had a mastectomy with immediate LAT flap and expander reconstruction five years ago this November.
+Pat Bussy had a mastectomy with immediate LAT flap and expander reconstruction.
 She found the whole process rather overwhelming and, because decisions had to be made so quickly, quite confusing: “My surgeon went into the details of the mastectomy so thoroughly and I was in such a state of shock that I had breast cancer, I just wanted the cancer gone.
 He showed me lots of photos of reconstruction and I thought ‘I don’t even know if I can make a decision about this’.
 I remember he said ‘You should have a reconstruction, you are still young,’ although I don’t think we discussed nipples at that stage.”

 Pat was extremely pleased with her reconstruction, although after about six months, when her surgeon asked whether she would like a new nipple, she told him she did not want any more surgery.
 “I had already had to have my implant replaced, which meant a second procedure, and I said ‘No, enough is enough.’
 He then asked whether I had thought about stick-on nipples.
 I didn’t even know they existed.”